MSc Banking, Regulation and Financial StabilityFind a programme

 |Part-time study available||No, full-time only|

-This new programme will equip you with the specialist skills and knowledge to pursue a wide range of careers in the banking industry.
+This programme, which was launched in 2018, will equip you with the specialist skills and knowledge to pursue a wide range of careers in the banking industry.
 It has been developed with the needs of the sector in mind and reflects the industry’s growing demand for individuals with an extensive knowledge of regulation and compliance.

 Our programme has a distinctive focus on banking regulation, supervision, compliance and risk management.
 It goes beyond traditional banking and finance courses by exploring the regulatory demands within banking and examining the role of central banks and international organisations in achieving and maintaining financial stability.